acernst1/ResearchCodes/kpkpxim_acernst_gx1_XiM-xsec/README.md

 ## Codes in this repository:
 ### DSelector_kpkpxim.\*
-Runs over the data from the analysis launch (or Monte Carlo files) and produces all the plots required for further analysis.
+Runs over the data from the analysis launch (or reconstructed Monte Carlo files) and produces all the plots required for further analysis.

+### DSelector_thrown_kpkpxim.\*
+Runs over the generated Monte Carlo files (thrown MC) and produces all the plots required for further analysis.

 ### Driver_\*.C
 Driver script with options for the files needs to produce the cross sections and with some limited options such as for the binning of the cross section.